Sekky61/riscv-sim/Readme.md

 ```
 Navigate to `http://localhost:3000` to see the app (or the address shown in the console).

-To develop the app, see `Sources/frontend/Readme.md`.
+For more detailed documentation and to develop the app, see `Sources/frontend/Readme.md`.

 ### Build and Run Simulation Server